How Does Yoga Benefit Those Living with Diabetes?

 Lowering Stress Levels

-This means it could be used as part of your overall approach towards managing type 2 diabetes by keeping blood sugar levels in check through dietary choices and physical activity.
+This means yoga can be part of managing type 2 diabetes.
+It helps keep blood sugar levels stable through diet and exercise.

 Lowering Blood Sugar